 Malachite: You’ll have to go all the way back to at least the ancient Egyptians to see when the malachite stone was first used.
 These ancient Egyptians not only used this stone as a symbol of fertility but also associated it with, among other things, healthy crops.
 The malachite crystal is a healing stone as well so you can place it in your garden to facilitate growth and a substantial yield.
 If you don’t wish to bury a malachite stone in the ground, you can wear one of them on a string around your neck while gardening to have a similar impact on your crop.

 Moonstone: This crystal symbolizes fertility and it’s an ideal stone to put in your garden.
 When in your garden, it will lead to healthy plants.
 You can wear this crystal while watering your garden or cutting the lawn.
 It’s also possible to keep it in your pocket when you’re gardening.

 Green Calcite: This crystal is believed to belong to little earth spirits.
 It’s also believed that using one of these little stones with gratitude to these small earth spirits can lead to a beautiful garden.
 Green calcite is also able to bring about calm, which means that you can put some in a container and place it in any area of your garden or property where you believe there is a lack of calm.

 Tourmaline: Green Tourmaline is well regarded for its healing properties.
 It is also known to increase the health properties of herbs.
 According to some sources, green tourmaline is used to accomplish balance.

-Gemstone crystals definitely aren’t about beautiful jewellery that you can wear when enjoying a night out on the town.
+Gemstone crystals definitely aren’t about beautiful jewelry that you can wear when enjoying a night out on the town.
 While they are definitely aesthetically pleasing, the right ones can also facilitate healing and prosperity for you and your garden.
-So, when the springtime arrives and it’s time to get your garden started, remember to add garden crystals to see for yourself if it works.
+So, when springtime arrives and it’s time to get your garden started, remember to add garden crystals to see for yourself if it works.